Jagoda11/my-project-template/README.md

 - `prepare`: 🐾 Sets up Husky for managing git hooks.

+## 💖 Support

+If you appreciate my work and would like to support me, consider sponsoring me on [GitHub Sponsors](https://github.com/sponsors/[YourUsername]).
+Your support is greatly appreciated and helps me continue my contributions to open source and volunteer work.

 ## 🤝 Contributing

 Contributions are welcome!
 Please read the [Contributing Guide](CONTRIBUTING.md).